google/zx/docs/contributing.md

 # Contribution Guide

+## Disclaimer

+This is a snapshot of a contribution guide.
+Latest can be found in [Docs](https://google.github.io/zx/contribution)

 zx is a fully [open-source project](https://github.com/google/zx), which is developing by the community for the community.
 We welcome contributions of any kind, including but not limited to:
 * Bug reports